F1 2024 Dutch Grand Prix weather forecast - latest today from Zandvoort

 Friday, August 23: FP1 and FP2

-The first day of action is likely to be impacted by heavy rain and strong gusts of up to 51mph from the south west.
+Today's action will be disrupted by heavy rain and strong gusts of up to 48mph from the south west.

-Showers are expected to be most intense during FP1 with a 70 per cent chance, dropping to 14 per cent during FP2 later in the afternoon.
+Showers are expected to be most intense during FP1 with a 97 per cent chance, dropping to zero per cent during FP2 later in the afternoon.

-Temperatures are expected to reach a pleasant 21 degrees Celsius, with high humidity levels of around 80 per cent throughout the day.
+Temperatures are set to reach a pleasant 21 degrees Celsius, with high humidity levels of around 80 per cent throughout the day.

 READ MORE: F1 Explained: How does practice work?